Exclusive: Justice Department probing Chinese accounting

-"There are parts of the Justice Department that are actively engaged in this area," Robert Khuzami, director of enforcement at the SEC, said in an interview on Tuesday.
+"There are parts of the Justice Department that are actively engaged in this area," Robert Khuzami, director of enforcement at the SEC, said in an interview conducted on Tuesday and published on Thursday.

-He told Reuters that a number of federal prosecutors around the United States were taking part in the investigation, but he declined to name them.
+A number of federal prosecutors around the United States were taking part in the investigation, he told Reuters, but declined to name them.

 Involvement of U.S. attorneys general in various locations adds investigative firepower to the SEC and the Federal Bureau of Investigation, which are also probing the accounting methods of certain U.S.-listed Chinese companies.